sslover/designing-for-data-personalization/week10/AmazonS3-expressjs-setup-guide.md

 You may want to write down your bucket name.
 We will be using it in a later step.

-5) Now, go to your Node/Expressjs app.
+5) Now, go to your Node/Expressjs app (**important -- your node/expressjs app should already be setup and able to run, using the setup guide in the readme.
+If you have not done that yet, take a minute to setup your app**).

 6) In terminal, let's add the AWS npm module.
 This will allow us to easily interface with our AWS S3 bucket.